Powerful DIY Disinfectant Spray | 3 Ingredients

 non toxic all-purpose cleaner

-I recommend getting some cheap cotton washcloths all the same color and use them only for cleaning.
-That way you will know what are cleaning cloths and what are washcloths.
+Something that I recommend is getting some cheap cotton washcloths in all the same colors and using them only for cleaning.

-Walmart sells a set of wash cloths called Mainstays and they are only like $4.00 for 18.
+Walmart sells a set of washcloths called Mainstays, which are only $4.00 for 18.

-The best thing is, that you can make them yourselves and save a lot of money!
+The best thing is you can make them yourselves and save a lot of money!

 You may also be interested in these posts